Table of Contents

 Marketing & Web Management

-Many firm owners handle their marketing themselves, which can be a smart way to save money — but only if you take the time to learn how to manage your marketing plan correctly.
-An out-of-date website and inactive socials do more harm than good, since they fail to connect with audiences at scale and they leave an unprofessional impression on those few they do reach.
+Many firm owners handle their marketing themselves, which can be a smart way to save money — but only if you take the time to learn how to manage your branding and marketing plan correctly.
+An out-of-date website and inactive socials do more harm than good since they fail to connect with audiences at scale and they leave an unprofessional impression on those few they do reach.

 Additionally, you may not actually be saving money by handling these tasks yourself — website maintenance typically costs $50 – $100 per hour, which is significantly less than the average hourly rate for an attorney.
 While there’s a lot of value to the DIY approach, your online and marketing presence is one area where you’re likely to get a better result for a lower opportunity cost by contracting the work to an industry professional.